List of basal asterid families: Glossary

+The APG IV system is the fourth in a series of plant taxonomies from the Angiosperm Phylogeny Group.

 There are a few visible traits that can be linked to many of the families.
 Most Ericales species tend to have woody stems or branches, seed capsules, cellular endosperm and ladder-like vessel perforations.
 Species in Cornales tend to have the same perforations, as well as anthers attached at their base, ring-like nectaries, and cymes, which are inflorescences with lateral stalks that terminate in a flower or another branch.